 The source of all energy on earth, the sun is a popular symbol in art and design.
 Learn how to bring your unique solar take to life with sun icons, sun designs and sun logos that sparkle.

 Here comes the sun.

-The sun comes in many different colors, shapes, and sizes in art and design.
+The sun comes in many different colours, shapes and sizes in art and design.
 Whether it’s the Smiling Sun of the “Nuclear power?
 No thanks!” campaign or the abstract suns that populate van Gogh’s landscapes, no two suns look the same.
 Each takes on the personality of the artist or the vibe of the project.

-Explore some of the relatively simple practices that can help you customize sun illustrations in many ways to give your big ball of fire some character.
+Explore some of the relatively simple practices that can help you to customise sun illustrations in many ways to give your big ball of fire some character.

 Become the sun king or queen.

 Draw inspiration from the countless media representations of the sun.
 Like any other subject, use contemporary and historical references to shape your vision of how your sun illustration will look.
 You can’t look at the sun directly, but you can find reference images of what it looks like and how it interacts with the environment.